FLOOR TILE BUYING GUIDE

 Planks: Tile “planks” are shaped like a typical natural wood plank, though they are becoming wider as the wide plank trend grows.

 Subway/Rectangle tiles: The subway tile trend continues to grow each year as people discover its beauty and versatility.
-Based off the rectangular tiles in the early 1900s New York City subway stations, subway tiles are staple of interior design.
+Based off the rectangular tiles in the early 1900s New York City subway stations, subway tiles are a staple of interior design.

 Circles: For a fun and modern look, circular tiles are a great option.
 Also known as penny tile, this rounded tile is often smaller and installed in a mosaic style.